 At breakfast Sal reads the news.
 She still prefers the paper form, as do most people.
 She spots an interesting quote from a columnist in the business section.
-She wipes her pen over the newspaper's name, date, section, and page number and then circles the quote.
+She wipes her pen over the newspaper's name, date, section and page number and then circles the quote.
 The pen sends a message to the paper, which transmits the quote to her office.

 Electronic mail arrives from the company that made her garage door opener.
-She lost the instruction manual, and asked them for help.
-They have sent her a new manual, and also something unexpected -- a way to find the old one.
+She had lost the instruction manual and asked them for help.
+They have sent her a new manual and also something unexpected-a way to find the old one.
 According to the note, she can press a code into the opener and the missing manual will find itself.
-In the garage, she tracks a beeping noise to where the oil-stained manual had fallen behind some boxes.
-Sure enough, there is the tiny tab the manufacturer had affixed in the cover to try to avoid E-mail requests like her own.
+In the garage, she tracks a beeping noise to where the oilstained manual had fallen behind some boxes.
+Sure enough, there is the tiny tab the manufacturer had affixed in the cover to try to avoid Email requests like her own.

 On the way to work Sal glances in the foreview mirror to check the traffic.
-She spots a slowdown ahead, and also notices on a side street the telltale green in the foreview of a food shop, and a new one at that.
+She spots a slowdown ahead and also notices on a side street the telltale green in the foreview of a food shop, and a new one at that.
 She decides to take the next exit and get a cup of coffee while avoiding the jam.

-Once Sal arrives at work, the foreview helps her to quickly find a parking spot.
-As she walks into the building the machines in her office prepare to log her in, but don't complete the sequence until she actually enters her office.
+Once Sal arrives at work, the foreview helps her find a parking spot quickly.
+As she walks into the building, the machines in her office prepare to log her in but do not complete the sequence until she actually enters her office.
 On her way, she stops by the offices of four or five colleagues to exchange greetings and news.

-Sal glances out her windows: a grey day in silicon valley, 75 percent humidity and 40 percent chance of afternoon showers; meanwhile, it has been a quiet morning at the East Coast office.
-Usually the activity indicator shows at least one spontaneous urgent meeting by now.
-She chooses not to shift the window on the home office back three hours -- too much chance of being caught by surprise.
+Sal glances out her windows: a gray day in Silicon Valley, 75 percent humidity and 40 percent chance of afternoon showers; meanwhile it has been a quiet morning at the East Coast office.
+Usually the activity indicator shows at least one spontaneous, urgent meeting by now.
+She chooses not to shift the window on the home office back three hours-too much chance of being caught by surprise.
 But she knows others who do, usually people who never get a call from the East but just want to feel involved.
 The telltale by the door that Sal programmed her first day on the job is blinking: fresh coffee.
 She heads for the coffee machine.

-Coming back to her office, Sal picks up a tab and "waves" it to her friend Joe in the design group, with whom she is sharing a virtual office for a few weeks.
-They have a joint assignment on her latest project.
-Virtual office sharing can take many forms--in this case the two have given each other access to their location detectors and to each other's screen contents and location.
-Sal chooses to keep miniature versions of all Joe's tabs and pads in view and 3-dimensionally correct in a little suite of tabs in the back corner of her desk.
+Coming back to her office, Sal picks up a tab and "waves" it to her friend Joe in the design group, with whom she has a joint assignment.
+They are sharing a virtual office for a few weeks.
+The sharing can take many forms-in this case, the two have given each other access to their location detectors and to each other's screen contents and location.
+Sal chooses to keep miniature versions of all Joe's tabs and pads in view and three-dimensionally correct in a little suite of tabs in the back corner of her desk.
 She can't see what anything says, but she feels more in touch with his work when noticing the displays change out of the corner of her eye, and she can easily enlarge anything if necessary.

-A blank tab on Sal's desk beeps, and displays the word "Joe" on it.
-She picks it up and gestures with it towards her liveboard.
+A blank tab on Sal's desk beeps and displays the word "Joe" on it.
+She picks it up and gestures with it toward her live board.
 Joe wants to discuss a document with her, and now it shows up on the wall as she hears Joe's voice: